zenml-io/zenml/docs/book/component-guide/model-registries/vertex.md

 Based on the implementation, there are some limitations to be aware of:

 1. The `register_model()`, `update_model()`, and `delete_model()` methods are not implemented as Vertex AI only supports registering model versions
-2. Model stage transitions (Production, Staging, etc.) are not natively supported
-3. Models must have a serving container image URI specified or will use the default scikit-learn image
+3. It's preferable for the models to be given a serving container image URI specified to avoid using the default scikit-learn prediction container and to ensure compatibility with Vertex AI endpoints when deploying models.
-4. All registered models are automatically labeled with `managed_by="zenml"` for tracking purposes
+4. All registered models by the integration are automatically labeled with `managed_by="zenml"` for tracking purposes

 Check out the [SDK docs](https://sdkdocs.zenml.io/latest/integration\_code\_docs/integrations-gcp/#zenml.integrations.gcp.model\_registry) to see more about the interface and implementation.